Dipterocarpus sublamellatus

 Dipterocarpus sublamellatus grows as a large tree up to 70 m tall, with a trunk diameter of up to 3 m.
 Bark is orange-brown.
 The fruits are round, up to 3 cm in diameter.
-It is found in a variety of now vulnerable habitats from sea-level to 400 m elevation.
-D. sublamellatus is native to Sumatra, Peninsular Malaysia and Borneo.
+It is found in a variety of now vulnerable habitats from sea level to 400 m elevation.
+Dipterocarpus sublamellatus is native to Sumatra, Peninsular Malaysia and Borneo.